- How is eye cancer treated?

 Possible side effects of chemo

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+But other cells in the body such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are likely to be affected by chemo, which can lead to side effects.

 - Hair loss